awsdocs/amazon-athena-user-guide/doc_source/datacatalogs-iam-policy.md

-# IAM Policies for Accessing Data Catalogs<a name="datacatalogs-iam-policy"></a>
+# IAM policies for accessing data catalogs<a name="datacatalogs-iam-policy"></a>

 To control access to data catalogs, use resource\-level IAM permissions or identity\-based IAM policies\.

 The following procedure is specific to Athena\.

 For IAM\-specific information, see the links listed at the end of this section\.
-For information about example JSON data catalog policies, see [Data Catalog Example Policies](datacatalogs-example-policies.md)\.
+For information about example JSON data catalog policies, see [Data Catalog example policies](datacatalogs-example-policies.md)\.

 **To use the visual editor in the IAM console to create a data catalog policy**